AAS International Symposium

 - What impact does the current focus on climate change have in terms of material and production choices, business models, social, community enterprise and ethical consumption?

 - How can cross-cultural and cross-disciplinary collaboration inform long-standing values associated with contemporary craft practice and innovation?

 Old stories, new narratives will provide an opportunity to share new ideas about practice, research-in-progress and case studies concerning both maker-led and theoretical strategies geared towards thinking about the future of making practices and process and what these might have to offer in a global context.

 The symposium at Lyth Arts Centre on Thursday 2 July 2020 seeks to celebrate the diversity of craft practice and the positive value of sharing knowledge and collaboration.
 Sessions intend to provoke and stimulate discussion by asking an array of critical questions about the values we invest in craft and how these values represent who we are, how we are seen and what craft can change.

-The Symposium is preceeded by the private view of the Meet, Make, Collaborate international craft exhibition on Wednesday 1 July at Thurso Art Gallery and skills sharing workshops on Friday 3 July led by Scottish and international makers.
+The Symposium is preceded by the private view of the Meet, Make, Collaborate international craft exhibition on Wednesday 1 July at Thurso Art Gallery and skills sharing workshops on Friday 3 July led by Scottish and international makers.

 Call for Papers